 What does an Arabian stallion have to do with Communists, capitalism, and an Egyptian public works project?

-Who was this lucky stallion who benefited from the Cold War?
+Aswan.
 The man in the white hat appears to be Soviet Premier Nikita Khrushchev.
 Photo from Judith Forbis' The Classic Arabian Horse, c.
 1963.

-President Nasser was pushing for the development of a new dam on the Nile River that would control flooding and droughts, thereby improving the lives of millions of Egyptians.
+In 1954, Egypt’s President Nasser was pushing for the development of a new dam on the Nile River that would control flooding and droughts, thereby improving the lives of millions of Egyptians.
 The Old Aswan Dam, finished in 1902, was built and raised twice by the British in an effort to control flooding of the Nile, but it became apparent that raising it a third time still would not be adequate.

 A view of the Aswan High Dam, completed in 1970.
 Photo by Hajor

 That same year, the Egyptian Agricultural Organization (EAO) gave the Arabian stallion Nil, named after the River Nile, to the Soviet Union to thank them for their generosity in funding the dam.
 Nil sired 16 foals at Tersk Stud in the U.S.S.R. before his untimely death in 1960.

 In 1963 the EAO gave another stallion, the five-year-old Raafat, to the U.S.S.R.
 He was quickly renamed “Aswan” in honor of the Aswan High Dam project.
 A son of Nazeer, Aswan was one of many who might have been lost in the crowd in Egypt had he not been given to the Soviets.
 He had his conformation flaws — a short, thick throatlatch and neck, a low back, a wasp waist, and back legs that were too straight (also called post-legged) that forced his hindquarters higher than the rest of him.